-A compulsory settlement procedure is considered to have been initiated if a proposal for the commencement of compulsory settlement proceedings has been filed against the subject and the court has not yet ruled on this proposal.

-Bankruptcy proceedings are considered to have been initiated if the entity is already in bankruptcy proceedings or a proposal for the commencement of bankruptcy proceedings has been submitted for it and the court has not yet ruled on this proposal.
+A compulsory settlement procedure is considered to have been initiated if a proposal for the commencement of compulsory settlement proceedings has been filed against the subject and the court has decided on this proposal to start the procedure.
+Bankruptcy proceedings are considered to have been initiated if the entity is already in bankruptcy proceedings or a proposal for the commencement of bankruptcy proceedings has been submitted for it and the court has decided on this proposal to start the procedure.